- Search The Registry

 *Arthur A. Schomburg was born on this date in 1874.
-He was an African American historian.
+He was an Afro Puertorican historian.

 In 1924, while in Europe, he searched for and acquired valuable information on Negro history.
-In Seville, Spain he dug into the original, loosely collected records of the Indies and was able to shed new light on Negro history.
+In Seville, Spain, he dug into the original, loosely collected records of the Indies and was able to shed new light on Negro history.
 In 1929 Schomburg retired from the Bankers Trust Company and took a position at Fisk University as curator of his vast collection of papers, which now bears his name.
-The collected works consist of more than 5000 volumes and thousands of pamphlets, old manuscripts, prints and bound sections of newspaper and magazine clippings, is the largest and finest of its kind in existence.
+The collected works consist of more than 5000 volumes and thousands of pamphlets, old manuscripts, prints, and bound sections of newspaper and magazine clippings and are the largest and finest of its kind in existence.

-He ranks as the foremost historian and collector of books on Blacks.
+He ranks as the foremost historian and collector of books on Africans in America.
 Arthur Alfonso Schomburg died in 1938.
 In 1940, the New York Public Library renamed its division of Black history, literature, and prints after him.

 The Schomburg Library of Black culture, NYPL